Creating Healthy Feed For Livestock from Corn

 DISTILLERS GRAIN

-Distillers grain is an ethanol byproduct containing leftover solubles and starches.
-This byproduct provides a great source of protein, fiber and fat in cattle feed.
-There are three different types:
+image of distillers grainsWhat is distillers grain?
+Distillers grain is an ethanol co-product containing leftover solubles and starches.
+This co-product provides a great source of protein, fiber and fat in livestock feed.
+There are three different types of distillers grains:

 CORN GLUTEN FEED